 - Rest when you aren’t driving.

-In the Western Cape, there are a few roads which can potentially be dangerous if you drive while being tired.
-These include:
+In the Western Cape, the following roads can potentially be dangerous if you drive while tired:

 - the N1 highway between Laingsburg and Beaufort West,

 - the R61 between Beaufort West and Aberdeen have been dubbed “roads of death” due to the high number of serious and fatal crashes that occur along these roads, and